-For example, if you think that you should be treated and regarded in a particular way, any treatment or regard that is different might make you feel attacked, uncared for, or disrespected.
+For example, if you think that you should be treated and regarded in a particular way, any treatment or regard that is different may make you feel attacked, uncared for, or disrespected.

-If you expect someone to beg for your forgiveness after they’ve done something wrong, but they only apologize once and then move, you might assume that they don’t feel sorry for what they did.
+If you’re expecting someone to beg for your forgiveness after they’ve done something wrong, but they only apologize once and then move on, you may be making assumptions that they don’t feel sorry for what they did.

 However, for that person, one apology is enough, and they genuinely meant it.
 Expecting an apology from someone who has wronged you is fair, but their way of apologizing may be different from what you want out of an apology.

-If their honest belief disagrees with yours and aligns with the beliefs and perspective of another person, then you might be offended when they don’t agree with you.
+If their honest belief disagrees with yours and aligns with the beliefs and perspective of another person, then you may be offended when they don’t agree with you.

-In this case, you would care more about being sided with than your friend’s genuine beliefs.
-You might even turn the argument on them and berate them for not taking your side.
+In this case, you will care more whose side they’re on than your friend’s genuine beliefs.
+You may even turn the argument on them and berate them for not taking your side.